MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Clear-Content.md

 ### -Stream

+> [!NOTE]
+> This Parameter is only available on Windows.

 Specifies an alternative data stream for content.
 If the stream does not exist, this cmdlet creates it.
 Wildcard characters are not supported.

-Stream is a dynamic parameter that the FileSystem provider adds to `Clear-Content`.
-This parameter works only in file system drives.
+**Stream** is a dynamic parameter that the FileSystem provider adds to `Clear-Content`.
+This parameter works only in file system drives, and will clear the content of alternative data streams on both files and directories.

-You can use the `Clear-Content` cmdlet to change the content of the Zone.Identifier alternate data stream.
+You can use the `Clear-Content` cmdlet to change the content of the `Zone.Identifier` alternate data stream.
 However, we do not recommend this as a way to eliminate security checks that block files that are downloaded from the Internet.
 If you verify that a downloaded file is safe, use the `Unblock-File` cmdlet.

+This parameter was introduced in PowerShell 3.0.
+As of PowerShell 7.2, `Clear-Content` can set the content of alternative data streams on both files and directories.

 ```yaml
 Type: System.String